DonPirulo/DevStudyGroup/README.md

 Most of the resources compiled in this page are free courses we know to be useful.
 I have added some paid ones cause they are truly great.

+<h2> Challenges and Certs </h2>

+https://www.hackerrank.com/dashboard #Try to beat HackerRank's Skill paths if you want to pass a coding technical interview

 <h2> Roadmap </h2>

 https://roadmap.sh/ # Info on the tech to learn Frontend, Backend, DevOps and more.